Forestry Issues

 FORESTS IN LANDSCAPES: Ecosystem Approaches to Sustainability

 Jeffrey Sayer, Stewart Maginnis, eds..
 Top researchers and practitioners contribute to provide the first book to take forest management forward using ecosystem approaches.
-Combines an overview of ecological approaches to sustainable forestry and lays out the conundrums, while cross-cutting chapters examine the key issues & themes of institutional arrangements and structures, including forest ownership, access & property rights, legal frameworks, joint/community management, precision forestry, and more.
-Includes sections on subsidies, drivers of change for ecosystem approaches, and examples of best practices (U.S., western Europe, Australia, Canada, Russia, India, and central & east Africa).
+Combines an overview of ecological approaches to sustainable forestry and lays out the conundrums, while cross-cutting chapters examine the key issues andthemes of institutional arrangements and structures, including forest ownership, access and property rights, legal frameworks, joint/community management, precision forestry, and more.
+Includes sections on subsidies, drivers of change for ecosystem approaches, and examples of best practices (United States, western Europe, Australia, Canada, Russia, India, as well as central and east Africa).
 A thorough examination of ecosystem approaches to sustainable forest management at the levels of policy and practice.
 6-3/4 x 9-1/2, 248p, figures, index, 2005.

 PATHWAY TO SUSTAINABILITY: Defining the Bounds on Forest Management

-John Fedkiw, Douglas MacCleery, V. Alaric Sample, intro. by Hal Salwasser.
-Four noted scholars offer their views on the evolution of forestry in the U.S..
+John Fedkiw, Douglas MacCleery, V. Alaric Sample, introduction by Hal Salwasser.
+Four (4) noted scholars offer their views on the evolution of forestry in the United States.
 Outlines the challenges sustainability presents to society, its policy makers, and forest managers, and places the discussion within its political context.
 An enlightening collection that provides a framework for discussing issues about sustainability.
 6 x 9, 64p, color photos, 2004.

 P0623 paperback ..........US $8.95 CAN $11.95